Paul1nh0/jsh/README.txt

 # JSF
-a collection of javascript fuzzers and harness. this is mostly implemented for automating windows, but there is unix support. i used:
+a collection of javascript fuzzers and harness. this is mostly implemented for automating windows, but you can change the files needed to the setup under the /mutation directory in this repo to support unix. i used:
  1) a modified ver of @ifratric domato (that is licensed).
  2) a modified ver of @mozillasecurity dharma (that is licensed).